ElementsProject/lightning/doc/lightningd-config.5.md

  **lightning-dir**=*DIR*
 Sets the working directory.
 All files (except *--conf* and *--lightning-dir* on the command line) are relative to this.
+This is only valid on the command-line, or in a configuration file specified by *--conf*.

  **pid-file**=*PATH*
 Specify pid file to write to.